 Additionally, while some platforms support multi-factor authentication for all PAM applications, they may not allow you to require multi-factor authentication for GUI log in.
-For example, for users running AIX, Solaris, and HP-UX, multi-factor authentication for GUI login is not supported.
+For example, for users running AIX, Solaris, and HP-UX, multi-factor authentication for GUI log in s not supported.